GustavoMarialva/07-Omnifood-Desktop/content.md

 - Navigation
 - Hero
-- Features
+- Featured in
 - How it works
-- Diets
-- Meals
+- Meals (and list of diets)
+- Testmonials + gallery
+- Pricing + features
 - CTA
-- Pricing
-- Gallery
-- Testmonials
-- Featured in
 - Footer